-Question МА NY СА СТ Dual Baseline : How can all applicable programs best use dual baseline methodologies for determining savings from offerings that incentivize equipment replacement Required, acknowledges there may be instances where baseline does not change.
+Question MA NY СА СТ Dual Baseline: How can all applicable programs best use dual baseline methodologies for determining savings from offerings that incentivize equipment replacement Required, acknowledges there may be instances where baseline does not change.
 Pre-made tool (custom measure tool) to perform calculations minimizing impact on implementer Required with exceptions for certain measures.
-Burden is on PAs Doesn't seem to be adopted state-wide Contains special circumstances clause Dual baselines must be utilized for program- induced accelerated replacement measures Senate Bill 6 Required per the PSD for certain measures Not fully adopted among all retrofit programs RULs : How are remaining useful lives determined for various pieces of equipment?
-Implementers: Use CST - includes assumptions for OYF Evaluation: RUL is always one-third of the EUL Site by site - determined by implementer • Use one-third of the effective useful life in DEER as the remaining useful Specified in PSD for dual baseline measures PSD also has blended measure lives for other retrofit measures Data: What data is collected to support those assumptions?
+Doesn't seem to be adopted state-wide Contains special circumstances clause Dual baselines must be utilized for program-induced accelerated replacement measures Senate Bill 6 Required per the PSD for certain measures Not fully adopted among all retrofit programs (which may also have measures that should be considered as ER) RULs : How are remaining useful lives determined for various pieces of equipment?
+Implementers: Use custom screening tool (CST) - includes assumptions for out year factor (OYF) Evaluation: RUL is always one-third of the EUL Site by site - determined by implementer for C&amp;I programs Use one-third of the effective useful life in DEER as the remaining useful Specified in PSD for dual baseline measures PSD also has blended measure lives for other retrofit measures Data: What data is collected to support those assumptions?
 MA recommends collecting data on RUL, but still to use 1/3 of EUL.
 It is not clear if this is being done.
-Reasonable POE requirements NY has site by site questionnaire to determine EUL RUL is always 1/3, EUL is prescribed for deemed measures and site by site for custom measures Extensive table and burdensome POE to allow for existing baseline use.
+Reasonable preponderance of evidence (POE) requirements NY has site by site questionnaire to determine EUL RUL is always 1/3, EUL is prescribed for deemed measures and site by site for custom measures Extensive table and burdensome POE to allow for existing baseline use.
 Will be addressed in Phase II of this evaluation Special Calculation Processes: Are there any special factors used to calculate lifetime savings for early retirement measures?
-MA implementers use the "out-year factor" or OYF to adjust the EUL to reflect dual baseline effects in a single baseline-based custom screening tool.
-The OYF was developed through evaluation activities • Exempts machinery and multifamily central heating system replacement from dual baseline consideration and designates them as retrofits None identified Blended measure lives Impacts: What are the impacts on program savings and evaluation results after implementing these dual baseline calculations?
-Lighting: 27% reductionNon lighting 3% reduction None explicitly called out in evaluation reports could be located None explicitly called out in evaluation reports could be located Will be addressed in Phase II of this evaluation ER Guidance: Source of early retirement guidance in each state Policy guidance documents for evaluators and implementers Custom screening tool for implementers • TRM Legislative orders, policy document for POE PSD Evaluation findings and feedback (this report)
+MA implementers use the OYF to adjust the EUL to reflect dual baseline effects in a single baseline-based custom screening tool.
+The OYF was developed through evaluation activities Exempts machinery and multifamily central heating system replacement from dual baseline consideration and designates them as retrofits None identified Blended measure lives